Primary Open-Angle Glaucoma Medication

 Acetazolamide (Diamox)

 Reduces rate of aqueous humor formation by direct inhibition of enzyme carbonic anhydrase (CA) on secretory ciliary epithelium, causing in turn a reduction in intraocular pressure (IOP).
 More than 90% of CA must be inhibited before IOP reduction can occur.
 May reduce IOP by 40-60%.
 Effects are seen in about an hour, they peak in 4 h, and trough in about 12 h.
-Derived chemically from sulfa drugs.
-If one form is not well tolerated, another form may be better or lower dose of the drug may better tolerated.
+The usual maximum dose is 250 mg QID for tablets or 500 mg BID for long-lasting sequel capsules.
+It is derived chemically from sulfa drugs; however, cross-reaction allergy between sulfa-derived antibiotic and diuretic is not very common.

 Used for adjunctive treatment of chronic simple (open-angle) glaucoma and secondary glaucoma and preoperatively in acute angle-closure glaucoma when delay of surgery desired to lower IOP